 In the last post in the cloud computing series for beginners, we deepen the issues surrounding cloud computing security and encryption.
-In this post, we will cover the good integration practices between the development, infrastructure and testing teams, concepts that make up the so-called “DevOps pipeline”.
+In this post, we will cover the integration practices between development, infrastructure and testing teams, concepts that make up the so-called “DevOps pipeline”.

 Continuous Integration (CI) is a software development practice where programmers integrate the code created by them several times a day from a shared repository.
 First suggested in 1991 by an American software engineer named Grady Booch, the term “Continuous Integration” provides for the integration of code from automated tests and build checks.
 Automated testing is not a mandatory part of CI, but generally its use is implicit and highly recommended.

 The practice of continuous code integration for software development in an Agile context is important because it improves quality, reduces the risk of bugs and establishes an accelerated, reliable and sustainable development pace.
 Let’s say that with CI, the “system always works”, which means that it is possible to deploy it even during development.